 If your wedding, birthday party or other event doesn’t have a large number of Scots at it, then probably a Ceilidh Band who play a fair amount of Scottish music but include other music and dance, would be more appropriate.
 It gives variety in the music itself and allows easier dances to be included. (many Scottish dances can be a bit on the difficult side for people who have never done ceilidhs before).
 Another consideration is that Pure Scottish Ceilidh Bands tend to be more expensive than those who play a variety of music.

 If you do want a band who can play just Scottish music, then it is important to define this.
+The core of the band will be the oldest of the traditional Scottish folk instruments, the fiddle, of which Scotland had many renown fiddle makers.
 If you are booking our band for your event in Worcestershire, Gloucestershire, Herefordshire, Warwickshire, West Midlands, Oxfordshire, Wiltshire or Shropshire, this would be the Ceilidh Idealach Scottish Ceilidh Band.
 Also, if you want the complex dances, you need to define this and give some examples.
 There are bands who play a totally Scottish repertoire in perfect style, do dances like Strip the Willow, Gay Gordons etc. but do not call the complex dances (thought they are usually happy to play for them if a group of guests knows them without being called).
 Only some bands have callers who are happy to call the complex dances for a group of people that they have not met before and whose abilities they have no idea of.

 Be realistic in your expectations.
 It is not uncommon for a band to be asked to do a list of the more complicated dances, only to find that many of the dancers have never done these dances before or are not really good enough to manage them, so are unable to follow the instructions.
 In such a situation the caller either continues with complicated dances, half the guests are unable to do them, so give up and are unhappy all evening; or the caller reverts to easier dances that everyone can do and the experts get disgruntled.
 If the caller announces the dances as difficult or easy so that guests can choose what they attempt, it is normally found that very few dancers will put themselves forward for the difficult dances.